jlas1/Klicky-Probe/Klipper_macros/README.md

 When you don't need the probe attached anymore, run Dock_Probe_Unlock to dock and unlock the probe.

+## XY Sensorless homing

+If you are using sensorless homing, and have your own X and/or Y homing macros, you can use override the klicky macros behavior with your very own _HOME_X and _HOME_Y macros.

+If they exist on your klipper configuration, klicky macro will use them instead of the default G28 commands.

 ## Advanced users

 **Beware going forward, you will leave the safety that the macros provide**